ray4ik/Functional_programming_basics/README.md

 7. Find the largest age gap between two consecutive people.
 8. Count the number of males that are younger than 43 but older than 22.
 9. Count the number of people who starts their first name with the letter L.

 10. Count the average age of everyone who is between the ages of 35 and 80 and their last name starts with the letter D.
 11. Increment the age with 1 year for everyone that has a first name that starts with letter K and last name that ends with letter s.

+#### How to run project
+npm run test

 #### Exercise 12
 Write tests for at least 6 of the previous exercises using jest.
 Tests look a bit different in jest but they are quite easy,